Pullooo/Disaster_Response_Pipeline/README.md

 To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file python models/train_classifier.py data/disaster_response_db.db models/classifier.pkl
 Run the following command in the app's directory to run your web app. python run.py

-To see the live, copy and paste this in your web browser http://0.0.0.0:3001/
+To see this live, copy and paste this in your web browser http://0.0.0.0:3001/

-Additional Material
+#### Additional Material
 In the data and models folder you can find two jupyter notebook that will help you understand how the model works step by step:

 ETL Preparation Notebook: learn everything about the implemented ETL pipeline